nathandyer/nathandyer.github.io/_posts/2014-04-16-vocal-development-update-1.md

 ---
 layout: post
-title: 'Vocal Development Update #1'
+title: "Vocal Development Update #1"
+date: 2014-04-16
+categories:
+  - Uncategorized
 ---

 The past two weeks of my life have been surreal.
 I never expected such a positive reaction to Vocal, but I'm thrilled that so many of you are as enthusiastic about this project as I am.
 Thanks for all the great feedback and kind words!

 Now, to get back to business :)

 Last week I was able to tackle many of the problems I was having in turning Vocal into a (marginally) functional podcast client.
 I spent the entire day Monday fixing the RSS Feed Parser.
 It seems to be functional now, so importing RSS feeds works like a charm (at least from my testing).
 As soon as you add a new feed Vocal locates the album art and fills in all the episodes.